shekarbk/hackerrank/ReadMe.md

 We express the initial line of n people as an array, tickets = [ticket(0),ticket(1),...,ticket(n-1)] where each tickers, denotes the number of tickets that person i wishes to buy.
 If Jesse is located at postion p.
 How many seconds will it take for him to purchase the tickets.

 For example if tickets = [1,2,5] and p=1, Jesse finishes purchasing all tickets of 2 in time t = 4

+Logic: The logic is build using Collections.rotate() and Indicator Array